Weddings: What to Register for if You Have Everything - Unique Gifter

 Humidifier

-Tools and Such
+Tools and Home Maintenance

-Cordless Drill – everyone should have one, seriously.
+Everyone should have one, seriously.
 My favourite are the yellow ones (Dewalt).

 Shop Vacuum

-Chainsaw
+Mini Chainsaw

 Power Tool Set

-Air Tools
+Air Compressor

 Tool Box or Tool Chest

-Hand Tool Set – hammers and screwdrivers and whatnot
+Hand Tool Set

 Rope, Winches, Bungee Cords

-Upgrade your House
+Upgrade Your House

-New Door Handles – what about a Keypad Front Door Lock?
+What about a Keypad Front Door Lock?

 New Flooring